Last Updated: June 5, 2026

 • The status bar being displayed is a global selection in Options.

 • A - Ready means you can edit the project.
-If you have Options open, that message will turn to Busy; you won’t be able to edit tasks, resources, or assignments.
+If you have Project Options open, the message will change to Busy, and you won’t be able to edit tasks, resources, or assignments.

-• C - The No Maco Recording icon is displayed.
+• C - The No Macro Recording icon is displayed.

 • E - Selections for standard views.